onyxgrid/xCalligraph/README.md

 TEST_WITH_SIGNING_TXS=false # set to true if you want to send the executeCall transactions
 ```

-_BTP_ADDRESS_TO_TRACK_ holds the BTP-addresses of the contract.
+_BTP_ADDRESS_TO_TRACK_ holds the BTP-addresses of the contracts.
 These are the addresses that will be tracked for events.
 And only events from this address will call the `executeCall` xCall function.
+So you 'register' a contract by adding it's BTP-address to this list.

 ## How to run
 Make sure to have Docker and docker-compose installed.
 Then simply run `make run` in the root folder.
 This will build the docker image and start the container in the background of your system.